Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-The suburb of Unley has one of the highest income levels nationally, according to AreaSearch data aggregated from the latest Australian Taxation Office figures for the financial year 2023.
-The median income among taxpayers in Unley is $67,378, with an average income of $106,299.
-These figures compare to those for Greater Adelaide, which are $54,808 and $66,852 respectively.
-Based on the Wage Price Index growth rate of 8.8% since financial year 2023, estimated median income is approximately $73,307 and average income is around $115,653 as of September 2025.
-Census data shows individual earnings in Unley stand at the 84th percentile nationally, with a weekly earning of $1,066.
-The majority of locals (27.3%, or 1,188 people) fall into the $1,500 - 2,999 income bracket, mirroring regional levels where 31.8% occupy this category.
-A significant portion of residents (34.0%) earn more than $3,000 weekly, indicating strong purchasing power within the community.
-Housing costs account for 13.5% of income.
-Unley residents rank in the 72nd percentile nationally for disposable income.
-The suburb's SEIFA income ranking places it in the 9th decile.
+The suburb of Unley has an exceptionally high income level nationally according to latest ATO data aggregated by AreaSearch for financial year 2023.
+The median income among taxpayers in Unley is $67,378 and the average income stands at $106,299.
+These figures compare to those for Greater Adelaide of $54,808 and $66,852 respectively.
+Based on Wage Price Index growth of 10.17% since financial year 2023, current estimates would be approximately $74,230 (median) and $117,110 (average) as of March 2026.
+According to 2021 Census figures, individual earnings in Unley stand out at the 84th percentile nationally with a weekly income of $1,066.
+Distribution data shows that 27.3% of residents (1,263 people) fall within the $1,500 - 2,999 weekly income bracket, mirroring regional levels where 31.8% occupy this bracket.
+Unley demonstrates considerable affluence with 34.0% earning over $3,000 per week, supporting premium retail and service offerings in the suburb.
+Housing accounts for 13.5% of income while strong earnings rank residents within the 72nd percentile for disposable income.
+The area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income